 Duomo di Matera

 The Duomo di Matera, also known as Cattedrale di Santa Maria della Bruna and Sant'Eustachio, is the main cathedral in Matera and one of the city's most important architectural and historical monuments.
-The cathedral was built in the 13th century on top of Civitas, the highest point of the old town.
+The cathedral was built in the 13th century on top of Civitas, the highest point of the old city.

 Casa Grotta di Vico Solitario